halfer/ftp-sync/README.md

 A few things that would be good to add:

 * Exits cleanly if the FTP extension is not loaded
-* An ability to specify a non-standard FTP port
 * An ability to specify an FTP timeout
 * Files are presently synced in a random order, add a switch to sync them in alphanumeric order
 * Configurable file filters (presently this is hardwired to `*.log`)